 No postgraduate award, degree or intermediate award of De Montfort University (DMU) shall be awarded without at least one external examiner participating in the assessment process.
 External examiners are appointed to serve on assessment boards with responsibility for programmes, covering the full range of duties for which the board is responsible.
 External examiners are also appointed to cover provision validated by the university but arranged and offered by collaborative partners.

 This section is concerned with the role the Department of Academic Quality (DAQ) undertakes in the central management of external examining at DMU – it is not intended to cover the role at other HEIs.
 The information provided relates to all taught provision, including undergraduate, postgraduate, masters by independent study, and Pearson (previously EdExcel).
-Separate guidance for external examiners of research provision is available from the Graduate School Office (GSO).
+Separate guidance for external examiners of research provision is available from the Doctoral College.

 For further information regarding external examining at DMU, please contact Louise Newell.